 CARS receives progress payments for work performed on its contracts.
-Ten percent (10%) of the invoiced amounts are withheld and paid quarterly for one of its contracts.

 Income Taxes

 CARS is a nonprofit organization exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and Section 23701d of the California Revenue and Taxation Code.